Education

 abstracted to a general problem.

 - Presenting the theory (in depth).
-The book should
+The

-provide rigorous proofs.
+a solution, provide rigorous

 - Discussing related theories (in breadth).
+The

-The book should summarize related theories in a concise and clear manner,
+book should summarize related theories in a concise and clear manner,

 address the pros and cons in solving the problem, compare all the theories